-SCMS provides one of the largest databases of employment listings in film and media studies.
+SCMS provides one of the largest databases of employment listings in film and media studies (see the 2010-2013 Career Center Report here for more information about our Center and jobs in the field).
 A charge of $50 per job ad is required for all individual and non-members.
 Institutional members can post a job ad for free for the duration of their membership.

 To posting an opening you must first purchase a job ad and then select Submit an Opening.

 NOTE: If payment is not received the posting will not be approved or posted on the SCMS website.
 Once payment is received please allow one to two business days for the job posting to be posted.

 Note: For a copy of the job posting please

 During the annual conference, SCMS offers professional development workshops—often sponsored by the Professional Development Committee or the Graduate Student Organization—that focus on different topics of interest to our membership.
 Previous workshops have focused on finding a tenure track position, publishing the first book, or life after tenure.
 Take a look at the conference program (available online in December).